rhysv96/muval-laravel-test/README.md

 ## **NEXT**
 Head over to https://github.com/muval-apps/muval-vue3-spa-test and implement a Vue3/TailwindCSS solution that consumes the API you just created.

+You can submit the Zips for the backend code test, the frontend Vue3 code test, as well as the additional Vue problem solving test at the same time.

 ---
 If you have any questions or encounter issues during the task, feel free to reach out to nicole@muval.com.au.
 Good luck!